mnieto/MSAccess-VCS/README.md

-# MSAccess-SVN
+# MSAccess-VCS
-Export MSAccess object to text files and help to integrate with any source control management
+Export MSAccess object to text files and help to integrate with any version control system

 An MS Access solution is compound by any of the following components: